Skip to main contentSkip to navigation

 The physics, failure modes, and recovery tools are entirely different between the two media types, so a facility built for one is not a qualification for the other.

-An SSD is a logic board with a controller, a DRAM cache, power regulation, and NAND packages.
-When it stops being detected, the failure almost always lives on that board: a shorted power rail, a cracked BGA joint under the controller, a failed DRAM package, or a corrupted firmware region that refuses to initialize.
-Recovering the data means fixing the board first, then reading out the NAND through the repaired controller.
+When an SSD stops being detected, the failure almost always lives on that board: a shorted power rail, a cracked BGA joint under the controller, a failed DRAM package, or a corrupted firmware region that refuses to initialize.
 The tools and procedures are the same ones used in MacBook logic board repair.

 Microsoldering Station